-

 With the City and Kai Tak gone, and without an MTR link, the area rapidly declined.

 However, migrants learnt Cantonese and a Thai community sprang up in what is now known as Kowloon City.
 Today, the area is reviving with new high-rise flats under construction and an MTR link expected to be completed by 2018.
-A new cruise ferry terminal opening this year at the nearby Kai Tak site.
+A new cruise ferry terminal opened last year at the nearby Kai Tak site.

 via Wikimedia